mwaskom/PyROI/doc/source/index.rst

 ==========

 PyROI is a Python package for functional neuroimaging region of interest extraction and analysis.
-It offers a highly efficient processing stream and a wide range of flexibility in the way source images are parcellated.
+It offers an efficient processing stream and a wide range of flexibility in the way source images are parcellated.
 Using PyROI, users can extract parameter and contrast effect sizes or timecourses from regions defined the following ways: